 - Directory of Open Access Journals

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 All submitted manuscripts are read by editorial staff who make an initial determination of the manuscript's suitability for peer review.
-If cleared for peer review, manuscripts are sent to at least three peer reviewers in a blind review process.
+If cleared for peer review, manuscripts are sent to at least two peer reviewers in a blind review process.

 Peer reviewers are asked to rate the general readability and quality of the manuscript, its clarity and structure, its contribution to the field of Catholic education, its alignment with the mission of the journal.
 In addition, reviewers are asked to provide substantive written assessments of the research practices, analyses, and conclusions presented in the paper.
 This written feedback is an essential resource for authors when revising their manuscripts.
 The editors are looking for articles that are rich in quality, skill, thinking, integrity, and are in agreement with the mission of the Journal.

 Peer reviewers provide formative feedback on the manuscript and make one of the following recommendations: